 In 2014, Roy got a call from SeaWorld.
 While doing routine blood work on a walrus, the SeaWorld technician identified something strange and sent the sample to Texas A&M. After running inconclusive tests, Texas A&M told SeaWorld about Roy and his work with Chagas.
 They sent another sample to Roy and it tested positive for Chagas.
 The disease had never been seen in a walrus before, and SeaWorld wanted to treat it.
 How much drug do you give a 1,000-pound walrus when you’re usually treating dogs?
 They tested different dosages and successfully treated the walrus for 12 months, after which he tested free fro the disease.

 The formula for veterinary use was patented in 2016.
 In 2017, Roy conducted a rigorous study at Stanford University, using the university’s innovative approach to growing live, beating human cardiac cells in vitro.
 Chagas disease was introduced into healthy human heart cells and treated with the formula and benznidazole, a drug that has been used to treat Chagas patients in other countries.
 The results were astounding.
 The treatment successfully cleared the parasite more than 95% of the time within a few treatments.
 The benznidazole succeeded less than 60% of the time.

 At home in Texas, more local animals are being identified with Chagas disease—dogs, sea otters, a bear, monkeys, and a horse.
 Wherever triatomines (kissing bugs) live, so does the potential for Chagas disease.
-It’s time for a cure.
+It’s time for a treatment.

 What is Chagas and What Should I Look For?